StateLibraryVictoria/bagit-workflow/README.md

 Some tests have been created for:
 - `TriggerFile` class
-- `MetadataChecker` class
+- `IdParser` class
+- `Transfer` interface for `TransferType` classes to handle bagged vs new transfers

 ## Development

 To do:
-- Identifier parsing.
 - Bag validation flow.
+- Unit tests for transfer process, edge cases.